The Best Vegetarian Restaurants In PhiladelphiaWhen you want to go meatless, head to these 14 places first.

-Philly loves its meat.
+Philly loves meat.
 Cheesesteaks and roast pork sandwiches are pretty much the default response when someone asks us what we eat on a weekly basis.
-But for vegetarians, or people who like to switch things up with a plant-heavy meal, you should know you also live in a city that has some standout options.
+But for vegetarians, or people who like to switch things up with a plant-heavy meal, you should know you live in a city that also has some standout veggie options.
 This guide includes an Ethiopian spot that’s great for group dinners, an excellent taqueria, and a BBQ place where you can eat smoked watermelon.

 When you walk into Hardena, a small corner shop near East Passyunk, you’ll see that there are a lot of choices.
 For your meat-eating friends, there’s beef rendang and a goat stew to top their rice plate.
 But for vegetarians, there’s even better stuff like tempeh and vegetables in a sweet soy sauce, and some of the best collard greens we’ve ever had.
 Plus, if you don’t want to take it to go, there are a few tables where you can hang out and BYOB.